artitrary/OSSF-Inventory-Project/README.md

 # OSSF-Inventory-Project

-Please download the folder given
+Please download the folder given, and add the env file just in the same place as app.py

 To run: open the app-py in VSCode or some other terminal, and press run